How to Travel (preliminary info page)

 Generally, all business related travel expenses are covered, typically costs of transportation including air fare and getting to and from airports, lodging, meals, and conference registration fees.

-Once you receive approval, plane tickets should be bought through concur or directly ordered through the Rutgers travel agent.
-This might apply to train tickets as well.
+Once you receive approval, plane tickets you need to buy should be bought through concur or directly ordered through the Rutgers travel agent.
+Train tickets can be bought directly.
 Rutgers generally expects you to choose the minimal cost alternative, such as economy class plane fares.
 While the air fare can be directly charged to a Rutgers account, typically all other charges are paid directly by the traveler and reimbursed.

-Lodging can be reserved through the travel agent, but exceptions are possible.
-Concur will remind you about loodging, and ask for a reason you are not reserving lodging through Concur.
+Lodging / hotels can be reserved through the travel agent, but exceptions are possible.
+Concur will remind you about lodging, and ask for a reason you are not reserving lodging through Concur.

 Rental cars should be intermediate size or smaller, only reserved if needed, and also reserved through concur or the travel agent.